AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeType/AttributeDataType.md

 AttributeTypeType.AttributeDataType Property
 ============================================
-AutomationML 2.1 APIGets and sets the AttributeDataType attribute of this Attribute object.
+Gets and sets the AttributeDataType attribute of this Attribute object.
 If the referenced attribute type does not base on an XML standard base type, the AttributeDataType may remain empty or not present.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)